Skip to main content

 Updated April 2, 2026

-This guide covers the three gas grills I recommend at three price points.
-If you want an honest breakdown of when to pick gas over charcoal, I have that at the end.
+This guide covers the three gas grills worth buying at three price points, with an honest breakdown of when to choose gas over charcoal at the end.

 Best Gas Grills at a Glance